 There is no scientific consensus on safe pollution thresholds, but the connection between chronic asthma and air pollution is indisputable.
-Research on how lung disease evolves in relation to pollution is ongoing, but multiple studies have shown that increased air pollution significantly raises (in some cases 40%) the chances for asthma attacks and emergency trip visits.
+Research on how lung disease evolves in relation to pollution is ongoing, but multiple studies have shown that increased air pollution significantly raises the chances for asthma attacks and emergency trip visits — in some cases by 40 percent.

 In addition to these major problems, poor outdoor air quality can also lead to lingering scratchy throats, red eyes or other cold-like symptoms.
 Among residents that aren’t affected by asthma, children and the elderly are still especially vulnerable to symptoms from air pollution.

-Researchers at Brigham Young University have studied the health effects of air pollution over the past few decades and found that it has been a major contributor to a number of premature deaths and hospitalizations related to respiratory issues.
+Researchers at Brigham Young University have studied the health effects of air pollution over the past few decades.
+They found that it has been a major contributor to a number of premature deaths and hospitalizations related to respiratory issues.

 Among finding evidence of blood vessel damage and room for increased cardiovascular disease, they also documented overall diminished lung function in Utah’s children.

 The research led to the implementation of new air quality standards, and although some industrial polluters have disputed the data, similar studies have confirmed a strong correlation between pollution and health complications.

 On top of causing new illnesses, pollution is making it harder to treat existing infectious diseases.
 According to Medical News Today, the greatest environmental health threat may come from black carbon — the particulate matter that is produced when fossil fuels are burned.

 Black carbon can affect bacteria that dwells in the respiratory tract by making them resistant to antibiotics.
 This could obviously result in a large-scale public health crisis, which is yet another reason we need to reduce our society’s dependency on coal and other detrimental energy sources.